Is there a relationship between AGN and star formation in IR-bright AGNs?: RESULTS AND DISCUSSION

-Differences between ours and some of the published results also arise from the SFR estimates.
-Many studies used a single rest-frame FIR photometric measurement as a direct proxy for the \sf\ component.
-Since the AGN contribution is non-negligible in the IR, a single rest-frame IR measurement may still over-estimate the SFR.
-For instance, \citet{azadi15} utilize the iSEDfit code \citep{moustakas13} based on the UV and optical photometry, which accounts only for unobscured star formation with no AGN removal.
-This method yields systematically lower SFR estimates than using $Hershel$ IR data, (Azadi et al. 2015, Section~\ref{sec:bin}), as it does not include dust-reprocessed (IR) extinction, which explains the discrepancy in Figure~\ref{fig:lxsfrcf}.
+The different SED models also bias the SFR estimates.
+For instance, \citet{azadi15} utilized the iSEDfit code \citep{moustakas13}, which was based on the UV and optical photometry.
+This code accounts only for unobscured star formation with no AGN removal.
+It yields systematically lower SFR estimates than using {\it Herschel} FIR data \citep[][ Section~\ref{sec:bin}]{azadi15}, as dust-reprocessed (IR) extinction was not included.
+This explains their systematically lower values in Figure~\ref{fig:lxsfrcf} (dark green stars).

-The inclusion or different methods for carrying out AGN removal also causes systematic differences between samples.
-For instance, in Figure~\ref{fig:lxsfrcf}, the 15 AGN-ULIRG/LIRG systems from \citet{symeo11} have systematically higher \lir\ than our sample, due to the lack of AGN removal.
-The \citet{siebenmorgen07} SED library was used, which was based on pure star-forming galaxies, and did not correct for the AGN component.
-Similar to \citet{symeo11}, we also use the HerMES data, and find a significant AGN contribution to \lir\ in both main and extended samples (Sec~\ref{sec:sed}).
-In summary, one should be cautious when attributing higher \lir\ to enhanced star formation in the presence of an AGN component.
+Several earlier studies used a single band rest-frame FIR photometric measurement as the proxy for \sf.
+Since there is a non-negligible AGN contribution to the IR, especially at $\lambda < 30\,\mu$m, as demonstrated in Sec~\ref{sec:sed}, this approach may over-estimate the SFR.
+Besides the \lir\ and \lfir\ defined earlier, to test this at longer wavelength, we estimate the integrated luminosities at $L_{\rm 60-1000}$ and $L_{\rm 100-1000}$, based the same SED fitting procedure used in Sec~\ref{sec:sed}.
+We find an average AGN contribution of $\sim$7\% in both luminosities.
+If interpolated to single bands, the AGN contribution to $L_{\rm 60}$ and $L_{\rm 100}$ is $\sim$2\%, almost negligible.
+The higher AGN contributions to integrated values than at single bands are due to the D12 AGN SED template being flatter towards longer wavelengths ($\lambda\,>$100\,\micron).
+Note that in our case any monochromatic luminosity is interpolated from the SED fit and so is not independent from the integrated values.
+Actual AGN contributions may vary case by case at these wavelengths.